 Directions for Google Maps available here.

-From the cable car station we will start by reaching the Lecco hut above the ski slopes and from there we continue up the Valle dei Camosci through an evident path on the left side of the valley.
+From the cable car station we will start by reaching the Lecco Hut above the ski slopes and from there we continue up the Valle dei Camosci through an evident path on the left side of the valley.
 We will reach a crossroads with the normal road to the left for the Zucco di Barbisino and straight with yellow signs the direction for the Aided Minonzio Path.
-We continue along the beautiful path with yellow marks until we reach the first metal chains.
+We continue along the beautiful path with yellow signs up to reach the first metal chains..

 Although the aided sections are starting, it is not the real start of the via ferrata.
 However, it is advisable to wear the harness at this point.
 We cover a ledge beyond which we begin to climb the first aided sections diagonally to the right uphill and then subsequently to another stretch aided up to the start marked with a red arrow in addition to the usual yellow signs.

 The immediately vertical ferrata is attached.
-The very first meters are climbable and can be easily climbed to then increase the difficulty with a stone that slightly obstructs the passage and therefore requires more attention.
-After the first 10 meters cross to the left bypassing an unmarked edge.
+The very first meters are climbable and it is pleasent to climb then increase the difficulty levelwith a stone that slightly obstructs the passage and therefore requires more attention.
+After the first 10 meters traverse to the left bypassing an edge .
 It goes around and starts vertically for a climbing stretch.

 Now we come to a narrow, ridge-like path with which we reach the next yellow sign and start the equipment again.
 Climb some rocks, initially easy then less.
-We are now back on the ridge and we begin a series of aided and downhill slopes in which to pay attention also because of the sometimes crumbly bottom.
+We are now back on the ridge with the peak of Zuccone Campelli ahead of us as we begin a series of aided ups and downs in which to pay attention also because of the sometimes crumbly bottom.
 In fact we continue along the ridge standing at times on the right side, sometimes on the left side.
 Some of these traits must be taken with caution, particularly downhill.

 Thus we come to what could be called the key passage of the via ferrata: a long gully to downclimb.
-The descent is long and decidedly adrenaline, however there are many natural grips for hands and feet.
-We descend between carvings and spiers in a crescendo of emotions until we pass on the opposite side of the canal where we will begin to climb again.
-The climb alternates vertical sections with ledges and short crossings until it reaches a metal staircase.
-Go up the ladder and continue on some easy rocks to reach a ledge.
-Follow it and you reach the last stretch with discrete difficulty: you go up a crack with the chain on our left side and many natural holds on the right side.
-Go up it and come to a carving on the rock that we go up on a stony path and reach the yellow sign that indicates the end of the Mario Minonzio Ferrata.
+The descent is long and definitely full of adrenaline, despite there are plenty of holds for hands and foot.
+We descend between carvings and spiers in a crescendo of emotions until we pass on the opposite side of the gully where we will begin to climb again.
+The climb alternates vertical sections with ledges and short traverses until it reaches a metal ladder.
+Gone up the ladder continue on some easy rocks to reach a ledge.
+Follow it and you reach the last stretch with some difficulty: you go up a crack with the chain on our left side and many natural holds on the right side.
+Go up it and come to a gully that we descend and then climb again on a stony path and reach the yellow sign that indicates the end of the Mario Minonzio Ferrata.
 From the end of the ferrata we continue on the small path until we reach the highest point of the Zuccone Campelli (2173 m - 1h 45 'from the start - 2h 30 from the top station of the cable car).